cloudposse/atmos/website/docs/cli/commands/describe/describe-dependants.md

 where:

-- `component` - the dependant Atmos component in the stack
+- `component` - the dependant Atmos component

 - `component_type` - the type of the dependant component (`terraform` or `helmfile`)